cosmos/cosmos-sdk-docs/versioned_docs/version-0.47/integrate/architecture/adr-057-app-wiring.md

 ### Application to existing SDK modules

-So far we have described a system which is largely agnostic to the specifics of the SDK such as store keys, `AppModule`, `BaseApp`, etc. A second app wiring ADR will be created which outlines the details of how this app wiring system will be applied to the existing SDK in a way that:
+So far we have described a system which is largely agnostic to the specifics of the SDK such as store keys, `AppModule`, `BaseApp`, etc. Improvements to these parts of the framework that integrate with the general app wiring framework defined here are described in [ADR 061: Core Module API](./adr-063-core-module-api.md).

+### Registration of Inter-Module Hooks

 ### Registration of Inter-Module Hooks